lbarsky/The-Hungry-Hornets/checkpoint1/README.md

 Below, we list the questions we were interested in and the queries used to obtain them.
 We provide brief commentary on the findings.
 A full discussion of the findings is saved as a pdf titled findings.

+These queries can be run using the CPDB database and DataGrip as long as you have an active connection to the public database.
+The sql document in the src directory can be directly uploaded.

 1. What percentage of officers has at least one drug/alcohol abuse allegation?

 --Pulls category ids under drug/alcohol abuse and 08J and 024 since these are drug/alcohol related